danielm2048/Countries-Trivia/README.md

 npm start
 ```

-All you have left is to enjoy🎉🎊
+All you have left to do is to enjoy🎉🎊

 ## Deployed version on Google Cloud